 Later, in England, Pontefract Cakes came into being apparently when a sugar pot accidentally fell into some raw liquorice liquid.
 According to the agricultural historian, John Chartres, writing in an article published in 2004, the original Pontefract cake “was almost certainly a black cake, the portable lozenge used to make ‘liquorish water’, stamped with the castle lodge emblem of Pontefract to signify quality.
 This trade mark had been employed on Pontefract cakes since 1612”.
 Liquorice was used in those days mostly to aid digestion.

-Then in 1760 an entrepreneurial apothecary from Pontefract, George Dunhill, added more sugar and people began to eat liquorice as a sweet instead of a medicine.
+Then in 1760 an entrepreneurial apothecary from Pontefract, George Dunhill, added more sugar and people began to eat it as a sweet instead of a medicine.
 Dunhill’s company has since been bought by the German sweet manufacturer, Haribo, which continues to make his Pontefract Cakes over 250 years later.

 Liquorice also comes in useful as a theatrical prop.
 Ivan the Terrible liked to blacken his teeth with it.
-Sometime later liquorice was used to sculpt the shoe which Charlie Chaplin cooks, serves, and eats in the film, Goldrush.
+Sometime later it was used to sculpt the shoe which Charlie Chaplin cooks, serves, and eats in the film, Goldrush.
 More recently in the James Bond film, Moonraker, liquorice manufactured in Pontefract was used to make a cable (off a cable car) which the baddie has to bite through.
 You can see a clip of this episode in the video at the bottom of this post.

 SD: What are the different types of liquorice and which is best for what?